Discrete Localities I

 \demo {Proof} It follows from 2.13 that $\w\D$ is $\ca F$-invariant, and then from 2.12(b) that $\w\D$ is $\ca F$-closed.
 Thus $(\ca L,\w\D)$ satisfies condition (O2) in definition 2.1.
 Also, 2.13 shows that condition (O1) is satisfied, and so $(\ca L,\w\D)$ is an objective partial group.
-The conditions that $(\ca L,\w\D,S)$ must then fulfill in order to be a locality are given by the partial group structure of $\ca L$, and so the lemma holds.
+The conditions that $(\ca L,\w\D,S)$ must then fulfill in order to be a locality are given by the partial group structure of $\ca L$.
+The $\ca F$-homomorphisms are compositions of restrictions of conjugation maps $c_g:S_g\to S$, where $S_g$ is determined by the structure of $\ca L$ as a partial group, so $(\ca L,\w\D,S)$ is a locality on $\ca F$.

 \enddemo